Congratulations 2026-2027 Board of Governors!

 B. Should a vacancy occur in the position of Vice President of Operations, the Vice President of Charity assumes the office.

-C. Should a vacancy occur in any other elected positions, the President, with Executive Board approval, shall appoint another member to fill the vacancy for the remainder of the term.
+C. Should a vacancy occur in any other elected positions, the President, with Board of Governors approval, shall appoint another member to fill the vacancy for the remainder of the term.

-E. The President may fill a vacant Chair position with the approval of the Executive Board; current committee members receive first consideration.
+E. The President may fill a vacant Chair position with the approval of the Executive Board; any current committee members familiar with the chair’s duties should receive first consideration.

 F. The President may appoint an interim officer(s) to fill a position in the event of a temporary vacancy.